Braves vs. Mets Player Props Betting Odds

-Player prop betting options for Ronald Acuna Jr., Pete Alonso and others are available in the Atlanta Braves-New York Mets matchup at Truist Park on Tuesday, starting at 7:20 PM ET.
+Those looking to place a player prop wager can find odds on Ronald Acuna Jr., Pete Alonso and others in the Atlanta Braves-New York Mets matchup at Truist Park on Wednesday at 7:20 PM ET.

 Bet on this matchup or its props with DraftKings!